ibm-cloud-docs/vmwaresolutions/vmonic/trbl_vsan_alerts.md

 {{site.data.keyword.attribute-definition-list}}

-# How do I manage Virtual SAN Health alerts and warnings?
+# How do I manage vSAN Health alerts and warnings?
 {: #trbl_vsan_alerts}
 {: troubleshoot}
 {: support}

-You might see alerts and warnings that relate to Virtual SAN Health (vSAN™) issues on the VMware vSphere® Web Client Monitor page.
+You might see alerts and warnings that relate to Virtual SAN (vSAN™) Health issues on the VMware vSphere® Web Client Monitor page.
 {: tsSymptoms}

-These warnings are non-issues and do not indicate functional problems.
+These warnings are nonissues and do not indicate functional problems.
 {: tsCauses}

 Use the following steps to clear the warnings from the vSphere Web Client: